US Universities Debating Championship

 The US Universities Debating Championship (USUDC) is the largest British Parliamentary debating tournament in the United States, and one of the largest debate tournaments in the world.
 The event is held for college and university students attending school in the United States, and is hosted by a different university each year.
 The host is selected by the member schools of the US Universities Debate Association.
 The event determines the National Champions for the year.

-Most recently the tournament was hosted by Hobart and William Smith Colleges in November 2022.
-The current National Champions are Arthur Lee and Tejas Subramaniam from Stanford University.
-The Novice (first year) division was won by Jake Peralta and Helen Chau from the University of Pennsylvania.
-Greg Weaving from Princeton University and Tejas Subramaniam from Stanford University were joint top individual speakers at the tournament;
+Most recently the tournament was hosted by Dartmouth College in March 2025.
+The current National Champions are Tejas Subramaniam and Elizabeth Li from Stanford University.
+The Novice (first year) division was won by Clement Tsao and John Wu from the University of Pennsylvania.

-Bowser Liu from the University of Chicago was top novice speaker.